 We encourage beekeepers and non-beekeepers to join us for our meetings and events.
 Membership is presently free of charge and most meetings are also free, but certain activities from time to time may have a nominal fee.

-Our meetings have been held in Ossining, Yorktown Heights, and Bedford Hills, NY.
+Our meetings have been held in Ossining, Yorktown Heights, Bedford Hills and White Plains, NY.
 Most of our members hail from the counties of: Putnam, Columbia, Dutchess, and Westchester.
 There are also members from CT and NJ.

 A New York State Department of Environmental Conservation publication entitled Conserving Natural Areas and Wildlife in Your Community says the following about the Hudson Valley’s natural areas and habitat: